tc39/proposal-smart-pipelines/readme.md

 Because this proposal introduces several new concepts, it is important to use a consistent set of terminology.

-## Pipe operator, pipeline, pipeline-level expression
+## Pipeline operator, pipeline, pipeline-level expression
 The binary operator itself `|>` may be referred to as a **pipe**, a **pipe operator**, or a **pipeline operator**; all these names are equivalent.
-This specification will prefer the term “pipe operator”.
+This specification will prefer the term “pipeline operator”.

-A pipe operator between two expressions forms a **pipe expression**.
+A pipeline operator between two expressions forms a **pipe expression**.
 One or more pipe expressions in a chain form a **pipeline**, and each pipe expression is a **step** of the pipeline.

-A **pipeline-level expression** is an expression at the same [precedence level of the pipe operator][operator precedence].
+A **pipeline-level expression** is an expression at the same [precedence level of the pipeline operator][operator precedence].
 Although all pipelines are pipeline-level expressions, most pipeline-level expressions are not actually pipelines.
 Conditional operations, logical-or operations, or any other expressions that have tighter [operator precedence][] than the pipe operation –